earthly/website/blog/_posts/2022-10-15-set-up-postgresql-db.md

 When this database goes offline, the whole web architecture goes down as there is no component to manage data.

-The following images illustrate the scenario :
+The following images illustrate the scenario:

 ![web layer data layer]({{site.images}}{{page.slug}}/PxQxuPr.png)\